-Want to stay on track with your fitness goals?
-Try a smart scale
+7 high-tech digital bathroom scales that make tracking weight loss easy

-If your new year includes any resolutions to drop weight, trim sizes, lose pounds and firm up, it might help to have a new scale to keep your fitness regimen and progress on track.
-Thankfully, an array of smart scales — which use technology to record the stats you need to stay fit — are available to help achieve those goals.
+If your resolution for 2019 is dropping weight, trimming sizes or firming up, it might help to have a new scale to keep your fitness regimen and progress on track.
+Thankfully, an array of smart digital scales — which use technology to record the stats you need to stay fit — are available to help achieve those goals.

 This scale may have a low profile but it's extra wide platform is great when it comes to basic monitoring for patients of all sizes.
 It's 440-lb high capacity allows for bariatric weighing with an accuracy of 0.2lb/100-g increments.
 When the smallest details count so much, this is the scale you want.